ucsb-cs56/w20/_lab/lab07.md

 Thymeleaf and Spring Boot work with Java Beans to move form information around.
 So we'll need to make a "Java Bean" class that corresponds to the information in our form.

-Make a new directory called `/src/main/java/edu/ucsb/cs56/w20/lab07/formbeans`
+Make a new directory called `src/main/java/edu/ucsb/cs56/w20/lab07/formbeans`
+* Hint: remember the `mkdir -p` command from earlier

 In that directory, create a Java class called `EqSearch.java`.